-We’re here for anyone in Australia concerned by eating disorders or body image issues, whether you need support for yourself or someone you care about.
+We’re here for anyone in Australia concerned about eating disorders or body image issues, whether you need support for yourself or someone you care about.
 All our counsellors are qualified mental health professionals with a background in psychology, social work or counselling.
 They also have specialist training in eating disorders and body image.